THIS LONG AND

 JOAN EYRES MONSELL WAS BORN IN DUMBLETON, ENGLAND, TO A NOBLE AND WEALTHY FAMILY.

-In her school years, Joan fell in love with the art of photography, which she would pursue throughout her life.6
+In her school years Joan fell in love with the art of photography, which she would pursue throughout her life.7

-During World War II, she worked as a photographer recording Blitz damage on London buildings.
-Thanks to her knowledge in cryptography, she worked for the British Embassies in Madrid, Algiers, and Cairo where, in Christmas 1944, she met her future husband, Paddy—by then a war hero—with whom she would end up spending her life.
+During World War II she worked as a photographer recording the London Blitz.
+Due to her knowledge in cryptography, she worked for the British Embassies in Madrid, Algiers, and Cairo where, in Christmas 1944, she met her future husband, Paddy—by then a war hero—with whom she would spend the rest of her life.

 Joan on horse